nikos-galanos/Churn-Prediction-for-Telco/Readme.md

-# Customer Churn Prediction End-to-End ML Project
+# Customer Churn Prediction for Telco - End to End workflow

 This project demonstrates a complete machine learning workflow for predicting customer churn of a telecommunications company, from data acquisition to model deployment and monitoring.